nkleemann/how2git/README.md

 ## BinMaps

-Having some fun with Bitmaps in binary formats.
+Having some fun with binary format Bitmaps and generating them in C/C++.
 WIP - only drawing tools until now.
 <p>Some examples using simple mathematical expressions:

 <p align="center">